Nellie Bly Baker

-Nellie Bly Baker (September 7, 1893 – October 12, 1984) was an American actress active in the silent film era and early talkies, mostly playing minor roles.
+Nellie Bly Baker (September 7, 1893 – October 12, 1984) was an American actress active in the silent film era and early sound films, mostly playing minor roles.
 She is often confused with the journalist Nellie Bly (1864–1922).
-Baker's career as an actress took place from 1921–1934 and she performed in 13 films.
+Baker's career as an actress took place from 1921 to 1934, and she performed in 13 films.
 She was never the star or had the main role in any films, playing minor or supporting characters.
 Many of these films were made by Associated First National Pictures, First National Pictures and Metro-Goldwyn-Mayer Pictures.
-Most of the films she performed in were silent films.
+Most of the films she performed in were silent.

 The Red Kimono

-Baker had a minor role in 1925 in the silent film The Red Kimono starring Priscilla Bonner, produced by Dorothy Davenport for Mrs. Wallace Reid Productions; however the film itself was not minor.
-Baker played the neighbor of the main character, Clara.
-The focus of the film was a real story about prostitution.
+Baker had a minor role in 1925 in the silent film The Red Kimono starring Priscilla Bonner, produced by Dorothy Davenport for Mrs. Wallace Reid Productions.
+Baker played Clara, the neighbor of the main character.
+The focus of the film was a true story about prostitution.
 It was popular enough that a copy of the film became available in DVD format in the early 2000s.
 It was also notable in that it was one of the few independent films written and produced by women.
-In the 1920s, the film was banned in the city of Chicago and the United Kingdom.
+In the 1920s, the film was banned in Chicago and the United Kingdom.

-Working With Charlie Chaplin
+Working with Charlie Chaplin

 Baker was noticed by Charlie Chaplin when she worked in his First National Studio as a phone secretary.
 Chaplin cast her in A Woman of Paris (1923), in which Baker gave a notable performance as a masseuse.
-Baker also played the slum nurse in Chaplin's 1921 The Kid, produced by Associated First National Pictures.
-Baker's roles in these films were small, but working alongside Chaplin was good publicity for her.
-A Woman of Paris was the film that kick-started her acting career; her performance as a masseuse impressed other film companies who offered her roles.
+Baker played the slum nurse in Chaplin's 1921 film The Kid, produced by Associated First National Pictures.
+Baker's roles in these films were minor, but working alongside Chaplin was good publicity for her.
+A Woman of Paris was the film that started her acting career; her performance as a masseuse impressed other film companies that offered her roles.

-Small Film Roles 1924–1926
+Small film roles

 Baker played the minor role of Ellen in Associated First National Pictures' The Goldfish (1924), a love story based around each lover presenting a goldish to the other if they decide to part ways.

 In 1924, Baker played Katinka in How to Educate a Wife.
-The film was a silent movie produced by Warner Brothers Pictures and is presumed to be lost.
+The film was a silent movie produced by Warner Brothers Pictures, and is presumed to be lost.

-In 1926, Baker performed in the film produced by Academy Photoplays, The Salvation Hunters, playing the role of The Woman.
-Filming took place in Chinatown and San Fernando Valley.
-It was a drama directed by Josef von Sternberg, who was later noticed by Chaplin for this film and invited to work with him in his film studio.
-The film was the first American independent silent film, and was a success, though produced with very limited funds.
-The film centered around realism; it was very basic but had a deep message that produced a reaction from the audience.
+In 1926, Baker performed in The Salvation Hunters, playing the role of The Woman.
+Filming took place in Chinatown, Los Angelesand San Fernando Valley.
+It was a drama directed by Josef von Sternberg, who later was noticed by Chaplin for this film and invited to work with him in his film studio.
+The film was the first American independent silent film, and it was a success despite being produced with limited funds.

 Also in 1926, Baker played a beautician in That Model from Paris, a silent film produced by Tiffany Productions Inc.